BNNorman/dragino-1/Files.md

 ## LICENSE.txt

-The licence provided by the original author computenodes
+The licence was provided by the original author computenodes and continues to apply

 ## MAChandler.py

-On startup this module gets the default TTN parameters from dragino.toml which is read and passed in when dragino.py starts.
+On startup this module gets the default TTN parameters from dragino.toml which is read and passed in as dragino.py starts.
 If cache.json doesn't exist it is created with the default parameters.

 If the end device receives MAC commands, from the server, which modify those parameters then the cache.json is updated by this module.